Bison Meat

 -

-Brown meat in small amount of oil
+Brown meat in a small amount of oil

 -